 The first two ‘blocks’, Policy & Regulation together with Infrastructure, form the foundation of an inclusive digital economy.
 At UNCDF, this foundation is referred to as the ‘digital rails’.
 If the digital rails are properly developed, they open avenues for innovation by third-party players and for the use of technology to aid people’s skill development.

 Since UNCDF’s key focus is to support digital economies that leave no one behind, the inclusiveness of the digital economy is measured across the four building blocks, based on a supply-side qualitative assessment of the efforts made by the public and private sectors to include key segments of the population in the expansion of the digital economy (see description of DIS above).
+As a subscore of the DIS, the Women’s Inclusiveness Score (WIS) additionally relies on a set of quantitative indicators on relative gender gaps in the four building blocks of IDES.

 The list of indicators used for the scorecard can be found here.